wasn-eu/Victron_BlueSmart_IP22/README.md

 and then there is much more data in hex format.
 I am still testing and evaluating what this data means.
+It looks like the ve.direct protocol. hopefully i can find the rx pin on the charger side.

 But you can read the battery voltage (V  28790) and charging Current (I  5100).
 You have to divide the battery voltage and charging curent by 1000.